 The aim of our teaching at Westbourne is to introduce children to a wide range of experiences which will extend their understanding of themselves and the world they live in.

-As part of their learning programme, children follow a variety of topics and themes over the course of the school year.
+As part of their learning programme, children follow a variety of creative, cross-curricular topics and themes over the course of the school year.
 The topics are diverse and are drawn from the appropriate programmes of study and level descriptors of the National Curriculum.